kubernetes/website/content/zh-cn/docs/concepts/workloads/controllers/cron-jobs.md

 请参考[编写 Job 规约](/zh-cn/docs/concepts/workloads/controllers/job/#writing-a-job-spec)。

 <!--
-### Deadline for delayed job start {#starting-deadline}
+### Deadline for delayed Job start {#starting-deadline}

 The `.spec.startingDeadlineSeconds` field is optional.
 This field defines a deadline (in whole seconds) for starting the Job, if that Job misses its scheduled time for any reason.

 After missing the deadline, the CronJob skips that instance of the Job (future occurrences are still scheduled).
-For example, if you have a backup job that runs twice a day, you might allow it to start up to 8 hours late, but no later, because a backup taken any later wouldn't be useful: you would instead prefer to wait for the next scheduled run.
+For example, if you have a backup Job that runs twice a day, you might allow it to start up to 8 hours late, but no later, because a backup taken any later wouldn't be useful: you would instead prefer to wait for the next scheduled run.
 -->